ArinZBryan/A-Level-Notes/Computer Science/Networking - How Data Moves.md

 ##### 1. Application Layer
 Format the HTTP request to the destination server.
 As data is being sent, the POST/UPDATE request will also contain a copy of the data to be sent.
 ##### 2. Transport Layer
 Split the payload into packets, giving each a number, as well as any checksums on the payload.
 The required protocols to interpret the data are added here as well as an expiration date (Time-To-Live Protocols)
 ##### 3. Network Layer
 Add metadata to the packets, including source and destination IPs.
+Also, the physical route for the packet to take is determined
 ##### 4. Link Layer
 Enables the transfer of packets between the sender and recipient.
 This often comes in the form of a network driver for a specific NIC.